A software engineer who believes good ideas can change the world.

 Alolita also participates in the TODO group, ASF projects like Lucene, Solr, OpenNLP as well JS projects such as GlobalizeJS.

-Alolita contributes actively on open source language technology projects, in multilingual content communities as well as languages technologies and standardization.
+Alolita contributes to open source language technology projects, in multilingual content communities to build languages technologies using open standards.
 She has been working with open source software and has promoted open source adoption for more than two decades.

 Alolita co-founded India’s first open source business conference LinuxAsia in 2004 and ran the conference from 2004-2008.
 LinuxAsia helped establish a deep foundation for open technology innovation and collaboration across India’s top universities, central and state governments and the IT industry.

 While at Wikipedia, Alolita created the Open Source Language Summit in collaboration with Red Hat to seed and accelerate development of Indic language computing tools and technology to support Indian language scripts on Wikipedia and other open platforms.
 The summit was held twice a year.
 Fall 2012 | Spring 2013 | Fall 2013

 Open Sources 2.0: Alolita is one of the co-authors of Open Sources 2.0 – The Continuing Evolution published by O’Reilly Media.

-Linux For You (LFY): Alolita was one of the chief contributing editors for Linux For You (now known as Open Source For You), India’s first open source monthly magazine from 2003-2008.
+Linux For You (LFY): Alolita was one of the initial chief contributing editors for Linux For You (now known as Open Source For You), India’s first open source monthly magazine from 2003-2008.
 She also published a monthly column on technology trends in open source in LFY.